 If a person thinks they have pulmonary embolism, they should seek medical attention as soon as possible.
 Most people with pulmonary embolism can take anticoagulant medication, which should allow them to make a full recovery.

-Interstitial lung disease (ILD) is a term that refers to a group of lung disorders that have similar causes.
-This condition
+Interstitial lung disease (ILD) is a term that refers to a group of lung disorders with similar causes.
+This condition may occur due to long-term exposure to environmental factors, such as toxic gases.

 People can try to manage their symptoms by avoiding known triggers, such as cigarette smoke.